abhinav7693ngh/Domes.js/README.md

     * Weighted Directed Graph (WD)

-These data structures are implemented as classes, so you just have to import the desired class and start using by normally making an object of that class.
+We have implemented these data structures as classes.

-*IF Built in methods don't suffice the needs you are free to dive in and create your own extended methods for these classes.*
+*IF Built in methods don't suffice the needs then you are free to dive in and create your own extended methods for these classes.*

 *Suggestions are always welcomed for improvements.*